British Overseas Territories: Legal system

 Each overseas territory has its own legal system independent of the United Kingdom.
 The legal system is generally based on English common law, with some distinctions for local circumstances.
 Each territory has its own attorney general and court system.
 For the smaller territories, the United Kingdom may appoint a UK-based lawyer or judge to work on legal cases.
 This is particularly important for cases involving serious crimes and where it is impossible to find a jury who will not know the defendant in a small population island.
-Whilst many are geographically remote, the British Overseas Territories share a direct connection with elements of supervisory governance (as did the now independent Commonwealth Nations) still exercisable by the UK’s Government in London, UK.
+Whilst many are geographically remote, the British Overseas Territories share a direct connection with elements of supervisory governance (as did the now independent Commonwealth Nations) still exercisable by the UK's Government in London, UK.

 The 2004 Pitcairn Islands sexual assault trial is an example of how the United Kingdom may choose to provide the legal framework for particular cases where the territory cannot do so alone.

-The highest court for all the British overseas territories is the Judicial Committee of the Privy Council in London.
+The highest court for all the British Overseas Territories is the Judicial Committee of the Privy Council in London.

-Police and enforcement
+Law enforcement

-The British overseas territories generally look after their own policing matters and have their own police forces.
-In smaller territories, the senior officer(s) may be recruited or seconded from a UK police force, and specialist staff and equipment may be sent to assist the local force.

-Some territories may have other forces beyond the main territorial police, for instance an airport police, such as Airport Security Police (Bermuda), or a defence police force, such as the Gibraltar Defence Police.
+The British Overseas Territories generally look after their own policing matters and have their own police forces.
+In smaller territories, the senior officer(s) may be recruited or seconded from a UK law enforcement agency, and specialist staff and equipment may be sent to assist the local force.
+Some territories may have other forces beyond the main territorial police, for instance, an airport police, such as Airport Security Police (Bermuda), or a defence police force, such as the Gibraltar Defence Police.
 In addition, most territories have customs, immigration, border and coastguard agencies.
 Territories with military bases or responsibilities may also have "Overseas Service Police", members of the British or Commonwealth Armed Forces.

 Joint Ministerial Council

-A Joint Ministerial Council of UK ministers, and the leaders of the overseas territories has been held annually since 2012 to provide representation between UK government departments and overseas territory governments.
+A Joint Ministerial Council of UK ministers and the leaders of the overseas territories has been held annually since 2012 to provide representation between UK government departments and overseas territory governments.